jenil04/settl-dating/README.md

-# Settl
+## Settl
-Yet another dating app for the true millenials.
+The only dating app that matters.